grugnog/docker-apache-php-dev/README.md

 * Apache and PHP (see [yoshz/apache-php](https://registry.hub.docker.com/u/yoshz/apache-php/))
 * Openjdk 7 (required when you use this image as Jenkins slave)
-* Phing 2.9.1
+* Phing 2.10.0
-* Phpunit 4.4.1
+* Phpunit 4.5.0
-* PHP Checkstyle 1.5.5 (including standards for Drupal and Symfony2)
+* PHP Code Sniffer 2.2.0 (including standards for Drupal and Symfony2)
 * Ruby 1.9.3
 * Rubygems 2.4.5
-* Bundler 1.7.10
+* Bundler 1.8.2
 * Node.js 0.10.36
 * Bower 1.3.12
 * Grunt-cli 0.1.13